mh2753/cassata-io/README.md

 ## Setup

+### Download
 Download the lastest binary for Linux and Mac OS [here](https://github.com/mh2753/cassata-io/releases/download/v1.0/cassata-1.0-bin.tar.gz) and unzip it.
 Note the same binary has the worker and service applications.

+### Table Setup
+Cassata needs the _events_ (\_saas_events) and the _eventlog_ (\_saas_eventlog) table in the Datastore.
+You can create them with the SQLs statements [here].(https://github.com/mh2753/cassata-io/tree/master/saas/service/src/main/resources/sql)
+Alternatively, you can start the service with _createTablesIfNotExists_ as _true_ and the tables will be created by the service.
+Note that this will require your DB user to have DDL permissions.

+### Configurations

 Edit the Service and/or Worker configurations in `$CASSATA_HOME/config` folder.

+### Start Service/Worker
 Go to `$CASSATA_HOME/bin` folder.

 Start service with `./cassata service start`

 Start Worker with `./cassata worker start`

-Note that you do not have to start the Service and Worker on the same host (they just need to be connected to the same Database to co-ordinate).
+The Service and Worker do not have to be started on the same host (they just need to be connected to the same Database to co-ordinate).
 Also, you have have multiple instances of Service and Worker running for scalability.

 ## Configuration
 ### Service Configuration